docsforadobe/premiere-scripting-guide/docs/index.md

 ## 3rd Party Scripting is Moving to UXP

 Before you go any further, though, know that Adobe is moving away from Extendscript, and to UXP - Unified Extensibility Platform.
-The API and a sample panel can be found here [Premiere Pro UXP API] (https://developer.adobe.com/premiere-pro/uxp/)
+Have a look at the [API Documentation](https://developer.adobe.com/premiere-pro/uxp/), and [sample plugins](https://github.com/AdobeDocs/uxp-premiere-pro-samples/)

 Although Extendscript will be supported at least through the end of 2025, no updates will be made to the API.
 ## Navigating the Guide